jose0044/usernamelist/README.md

-# usernamelist
+# Username List App
-Aplication developed with Java and Spring to check a new username according to some rules.
+Aplication developed with Java and Spring to check a new Username according to some rules.
-Includes also a filter to avoid some restricted words (can be added using app).
+Includes also a filter to avoid some restricted words (can be added new restricted words using app).

 ##Prerrequisites
 To install application, you need:
--Java 1.8
+- Java 1.8
--MySQL 5.5 or above
+- MySQL 5.5 or above

 ##Installation
 Very easy, just two steps: